The Cadiz Water Project: Mojave Water Grab Déjà Vu

 San Bernardino County has a formidable local groundwater ordinance, which until recently could have at least allowed the county to monitor and enforce against harm to its aquifer.
 Under the local law, the county should be subjecting Cadiz to a rigorous permitting process; instead, it recently voted to do exactly the opposite and exempt the project.
 Under the exemption, the county must wait 10 years to measure harm to the aquifer and must typically go through arbitration before it can tell Cadiz to stop the harm.
 Environmental review for the project should also have resided with San Bernardino County, but is being handled by a Southern Orange County water district nearly 200 miles away from the project itself, leaving the actual citizens of San Bernardino County powerless to stop the water grab.
 Cadiz has called the exemption "enforcement" and the water mining “conservation” — we call it bad science and bad law.

-The Center has joined a broad coalition of groups to stop the Cadiz déjà vu and recently filed a legal challenge to the project’s environmental impacts.
-On July 31, 2012, the Santa Margarita Water District in Orange County certified the highly flawed “environmental impact report,” and the Center and our allies are left with no alternative but to challenge the approval in court.
+The Center joined a broad coalition of groups to stop the Cadiz déj vu and filed a legal challenge to the project's environmental impacts.
+After the Santa Margarita Water District in Orange County certified the highly flawed “environmental impact report” in 2012, we were left with no alternative but to challenge the approval in court.

 Our lawsuit challenges the environmental review of the Cadiz project based on its numerous fatal flaws, including: